petrosdeb/Group-Stierna/README.md

 To drive the MOPED using the app you need to get the Android-app from the IntelliJ-project StiernaController.
 You also need to upload the onMoped-directory to the MOPED:s TCU.

+Code documentation can be found in the README:s under each folder.

 [Team members](.mailmap)

 [Trello Backlog](https://trello.com/b/THHlHSP9)